Russia probe descends on Nunes' re-election, threatens to upend midterms

 But that may be about to change.

-Special counsel Robert Mueller's probe is already providing the background music to the national political environment and it soon may get louder, with Trump stepping up his attacks on the investigation and with the trial of his former campaign manager set kick off in September.
-Candidates and consultants said they expect the issue to reach a crescendo before November.
+Special counsel Robert Mueller's probe is already providing the background music to the national political environment and it soon may get louder, with Trump stepping up his attacks on the investigation and with the trial of his former campaign manager set to open in September.
+Candidates and consultants said they expect the issue to peak before November.

 The stakes make the Russia controversy difficult to ignore in the battle for the House.
 If Democrats win back Congress, they're certain to make full use of their oversight powers, potentially including impeachment.